-Hoover Dam was originally built to store water but as a by-product it produces electricity and supplies three states.
+Hoover Dam was originally built to store water but as a by-product, it produces electricity and supplies three states.

 2. Red Rock Canyon

-On the other side of the city you will find the Red Rock Canyon.
+On the other side of the city, you will find the Red Rock Canyon.
 Take Highway 159 for a nice loop around the area.
 There is a scenic overlook approximately in the middle of the loop.
-Here you have a nice view onto the canyon and the “Red Rocks”, which gave name to the area here.
+Here you have a nice view of the canyon and the “Red Rocks”, which gave the name to the area here.
 There is a more scenic loop drive inside the Red Rock Canyon State Park and also a lot of nice hiking trails.
 But to enter you have to pay a fee or have a state park pass.

-Come out here to explore the nature and get away from the crowded Las Vegas Blvd and all the casinos.
-Not to far from the Red Rock Canyon State Park you will find Red Springs Park.
+Come out here to explore nature and get away from the crowded Las Vegas Blvd and all the casinos.
+Not too far from the Red Rock Canyon State Park you will find Red Springs Park.
 No fee required here and there are also some nice trails around the spring.
 Also good to come out here for a family retreat and to relax.
 They have tables with shades to protect yourself from the sun.
 Also be aware that there are some private roads and properties.
 You will see the signs and please obey them.

 3. Bonnie Springs Ranch